mckennapsean/dissertation/content/07-reflect.md

   necessarily mutually exclusive, and hybrids can and often do occur in data visualization stories created by authors.
 ](figures/narrative-flow/design-space.pdf){#fig:design-space width="100%"}

-**Navigation input** is how a reader interacts to progress through a narrative visualization.
-For example, an author can choose to use scrolling input to move down a document, as in _S-51_ in the story corpus [@mckenna2017].
-Another input mechanism is a button, which corresponds to a click, tap, or keyboard press, e.g., _S-4_.
-Another element, though rare, is a slider, with which readers can select and drag to choose where they wish to be in the story.
-A common theme across all flow-factors is that multiple properties can be combined in a story.
-For example, _S-79_ combines both buttons with a slider in a timeline chart.
-Such a hybrid approach shows how the line between a stepper and scroller does not need to be rigid in terms of reader input.

-**Level of control** corresponds to how much control readers have over the motion or animated transitions of story components.
-For these levels of control, readers can have _discrete_ control if they trigger motion playback like the scroller in _S-2_, or _continuous_ control if they can play through the keyframes or time points of that motion like the machine learning scroller _S-1_ and in [@fig:ml].
-It is also possible for a _hybrid_ style to combine or support aspects of both, such as the scrolling story in _S-8_ with a timeline plot where points can be clicked to navigate.
-We break down levels of control based on the following categories: text, visualizations, and animated transitions.
-Text and visualizations can move or fade in or out within the page, and this motion is described by level of control for those elements.
-An animated transition is defined here as more specific, data-relevant motion that preserves data context across or within visualizations.

-**Navigation progress** describes how readers perceive their placement within the entire story.
-Not all stories may show navigation progress, relying on the implied progress of a scrollbar.
-Otherwise, stories may showcase this progress in a variety of ways.
-A common way is to represent steps with dots such as the stepper in _S-4_, and another method utilizes numbers or text for story steps as in _S-6_.
-Authors also use visualization to convey story progress, such as a path on a small multiple map as utilized in _S-18_.
-These progress widgets can also be combined with button input for navigation.

-**Story layout** captures both the type of layout model and the number of columns used in the story.
-Stories commonly utilize a single- or two-column approach, but these can be mixed as in _S-44_, which changes the layout across sections.
-The two kinds of layout models are either a document (e.g., _S-1_) or a slideshow (e.g., _S-4_), but hybrids (e.g., _S-3_) also occur where this example looks like a slideshow stepper but uses different animations and scrolling for input.
-These layout models are similar to steppers and scrollers.

-**Role of visualization** examines the purpose and the part that visualizations serve with respect to the entire story.
-Some aspects of this flow-factor may get decided when first creating a story based on the author's intent, but the role of visualization helps determine the visual narrative flow based on how the visualizations and text interact with each other.
-From the visual, interactive stories we surveyed, 29 stories have text and visualizations playing an equal role in telling the stories, such as the interplay between the text and maps in _S-11_.
-However, other stories have visualizations serve as a figure to help convey part of the story, such as the progress map used in _S-18_.
-Lastly, visualizations can drive telling a story, with text primarily annotating the visual story, such as the animated chart in _S-16_.

-**Story progression** categorizes the possible story paths that can occur in a story, such as linear story points, skipping between, or more complex paths.
-The most common story type we observed is linear, where a reader is guided through each story point in order as in _S-21_.
-However, a variation of this approach is a linear skip, where readers can jump backward or ahead --- often included if a navigation progress widget is present such as the stepper in _S-9_.
-A story can also contain more complex story paths, such as a tree style or graph to include cycles or loops.
-A good example is _S-29_, a visual, interactive story about how neurons work.

-**Navigation feedback** combines animated transitions with additional animations of story text or other components, such as fading or movement.
-This factor shows readers that their input affects the story.
-For example, it is possible for both the text and visualizations to transition or move on the page simultaneously, or in sync, such as _S-5_ where visualizations and text move down the page together.
-However, these animations can also occur one before the other, just the text or just the visualizations, so they swap their order as in _S-11_, which swaps between maps and the text.
-Animated transitions not tied to data can show change using motion or fading, and these animations can occur in different parts of the story interface: the text, the progress widget, or the visualizations.
-The story in _S-80_ uniquely combines all three kinds of feedback as a reader advances.

 The expressivity of the design space can be evaluated by looking at the model's